formester/formester-site/content/blog/how-to-add-a-form-to-webflow.md

 Step 5: Click on the Embed element or drag and drop it to the website page

-Step 6: Paste your form’s embed codes in the embed module
+Step 6: Paste your form’s embed codes in the embed component

 Step 7: Click the Save and Close button.